kimaya012/DungeonQuest/README.md

 # Dungeon Quest

-A command-line RPG built in Java for practicing OOP and preparing for the TCS NQT/IPA coding assessment.
+A command-line RPG built in Java for practicing OOP and preparing for the TCS IPA coding assessment.

 ## Tech Stack